solliegarcia/solliegarcia.github.io/essays/growing-as-a-developer.md

 I was luck enough to get a part time job as an assistant full-stack web developer working on an existing project known as Hawaiian Assessment.
 Going into this job, I had no experience in the platform they used, Ruby on Rails.
 The past developer recommended me to my employer because he saw my eagerness to learn.
-It was an eye opener to me, that I was hired soley on that fact that loved learning.
-The first few months were not easy, I read textbooks, spent hours reviewing the thousands of lines of code already written, and
+It was an eye opener to me, that I was hired solely on that fact that loved learning.
+The first few months were not easy, I read textbooks, spent hours reviewing the thousands of lines of code already written.
+However I got to see the development from the beginning to the end.
+It wasn't until this opportunity where I got a taste of real, applicable software development.
+# Running the Marathon
+I am in this for the long run.
+I want to learn everything I can about software development that this class has to offer.
+I want to be better at what I do; this will take practice, time, sweat and maybe some tears.
+But in the end it will all be worth it.
+What I learn in this class will be carried through my career for the foreseeable future.
+I believe the most valuable lesson that can be learned from this class is working as a team.